FHA vs HUD: Difference and Comparison

 4. The pros of FHA loans are that they are assumable, which means whoever buys the property that belongs to you can take it over from you.
 Meanwhile, qualification requirements are more flexible compared to traditional loans is the pros of HUD loans.

-5. FHA generally deals with residential lending for primary residencies.
+5. FHA deals with residential lending for primary residencies.
 On the flip side, HUD oversees multifamily as well as residential insurance programs.

 References